Skip to content

 This is swelling of the conjunctiva that may occur in the first few days.
 It appears as a transparent "gelatin" over the white part of the eye.
 Although visually alarming, it is a minor complication that resolves spontaneously with lubricating eye drops in a few days.

-Serious risks such as eye injury, severe infection, or vision loss are extremely rare when the surgery is performed by an experienced plastic surgeon in an appropriate surgical environment.
-In over twenty years of practice, I have never had a serious complication in blepharoplasty.
+Serious risks such as eye injury, severe infection, or vision loss are very rare when the surgery is performed by an experienced plastic surgeon in an appropriate surgical environment, but they must still be discussed during the consultation.

 Procedures that can be combined